Be advised that the NPS has issued alerts for this park.

 Stage II Fire Restrictions

-Stage II Fire Restrictions will be in effect beginning Tuesday, January 21, 2025.
-Due to high fire danger, El Morro will implement Stage II Fire Restrictions.
+Stage II Fire Restrictions are in effect beginning Tuesday, January 21, 2025.
+Due to high fire danger, El Morro is currently under Stage II Fire Restrictions.
 These include no campfires.
 No smoking except in an enclosed vehicle or other authorized area.

 Title El Morro